 For the first 6 months, your baby can’t sit up and doesn’t have sufficient neck and head control.
-Therefore, in this period you should use either a bassinet, a fully reclined seat (less than 10 degrees) or an infant car seat adapter.
+Therefore, in this period you should use either a bassinet, a fully reclined seat (less than 10 degrees) or an infant car seat attached to the frame.

 I can say from my experience that the third option is very convenient.
-Think about a sweet three or four month old baby sleeping in a car seat during a trip, then you can simply remove the infant seat from its base in the car with the baby sleeping in it and just snap it right into the frame.
+Think about a sweet three or four month old baby sleeping in a car seat during a trip.
+You can simply remove the infant seat from its base in the car, with the baby sleeping in it and just snap it right into the stroller frame.
 And there’s no need to disturb your baby’s nap!

 It made my life much easier, when I discover car seat carrier frame, when my Haley was 4 months old.
 Before that I used bassinet and car seat and everytime I drove somewhere I had to have in my car both of them and take Haley out of the car seat (which often woke her up) and then put her in the bassinet and try to get her fall asleep again.
 With car seat frame the problem was gone!

-But I must admit, I am a big fan of using bassinet during long strolls with an infant, it offers perfect (flat) position for sleeping.
-Car seat might be better option for quick running errainds.
+But I must admit, I am a big fan of using bassinet during long strolls with an infant, it offers perfect flat position for sleeping.
+Car seat might be better option for running quick errands.

 -6 months and older babies